wilevans/will-tech-theme/README.md

 # Will Tech Theme

-This is the Will tech theme made olny because I got bored <br/>
+This is the Will tech theme made only because I got bored <br/>
 Isnt will amazing?